 That led to a decision to purchase a ticket for a scenic bus tour up to Northern Ireland, which changed my life more than I could have ever imagined.
 The stops along the amazing rocky coast, including Giant's Causeway and a visit to the Carrick-a-rede rope bridge, were the seeds that grew into where I am today with photography.

 Perhaps ironically, all I had with me was my trusty Windows Phone; I never thought about bringing even a point-and-shoot camera, and I did not own a DSLR.

 After returning home, I started looking over my photos, tinkering with them in Lightroom (which I had only dabbled in several years prior), and for the first time I was looking at photos I took and feeling genuinely impressed.
 I remember looking at one in particular and having a bit of a sense of amazement that I had been the one to make it, and thinking to myself, "Maybe I have some talent here."
 Soon after, I bought a Canon T5i and a couple kit lenses and the rest, as they say, is history.

-Below, you'll find a collection of images from that 2019 trip, along with some of the cell phone photos that sparked that flame in 2015 (don't judge them too harshly, some of the editing makes me cringe now!).
-I can truly say I love Ireland; for its people, for its beauty, and for its impact on my life.
+Below, you'll find a collection of images from that 2019 trip, followed by some of the cell phone photos that kicked off my journey into photography in 2015 (don't judge them too harshly, some of the editing makes me cringe now!).
+I can truly say I love Ireland: for its people, for its beauty, and for its impact on my life.
 Thinking about what that one weekend has meant to me over the intervening years nearly brings me to tears.

 Image previews below are cropped; click on any preview to view the full image.